Wall Street holds near its records following the latest report showing the US job market is slowing

-NEW YORK — (AP) — U.S. stocks are holding near their record levels on Tuesday, as expectations for coming cuts to interest rates by the Federal Reserve continue to support financial markets.
+NEW YORK — (AP) — U.S. stocks are drifting around their record levels on Tuesday following the latest discouraging signal on the job market's health.
+Wall Street is hoping for a slowdown that's deep enough to get the Federal Reserve to cut interest rates, but not so overwhelming that it causes a recession.

-The S&P 500 added 0.1% and was bobbing around its all-time high set last week.
-The Dow Jones Industrial Average was up 56 points, or 0.1%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher, coming off its own record.
+The S&P 500 rose 0.1% after bobbing earlier in the morning around its all-time high set last week.
+The Dow Jones Industrial Average was up 106 points, or 0.2%, as of 12:37 p.m.
+Eastern time, and the Nasdaq composite was edging higher by 0.1% from its own record set the day before.

-Treasury yields were holding steadier in the bond market following their sharp slide during recent weeks, when expectations cemented that the Fed will cut interest rates for the first time this year at its next meeting in a week.
+Traders have become convinced that the Federal Reserve will cut interest rates for the first time this year at its next meeting in a week to prop up the slowing job market.
+A report Tuesday offered the latest signal of weakness, as the U.S. government said its prior count of jobs across the country through March may have been too high by 911,000, or 0.6%.

-A series of reports showing the U.S. job market is slowing has traders convinced that the Fed will now see it as the bigger problem for the economy, rather than the threat of inflation worsening because of President Donald Trump's tariffs.
-While easier rates from the Fed can give the economy a boost, they can also push inflation higher.
+That was before President Donald Trump shocked the economy and financial markets in April by rolling out tariffs on countries worldwide.

-The latest discouraging signal on the job market came as the U.S. government said that its prior count of jobs across the country in March may have been too high by 911,000, or 0.6%.
-That was before before Trump rolled out tariffs on countries worldwide in April, which piled uncertainty onto the economy and financial markets.
+The bet on Wall Street is that such data will convince Fed officials that the job market is now the bigger problem for the economy than the threat of inflation worsening because of Trump’s tariffs.
+That should push them to cut the Fed's main interest rate, a move that would give the economy a boost but could also send inflation higher.

 The deal creates a trust establishing control of the Fox Corp. for Lachlan Murdoch, Rupert's chosen heir who has been running Fox in recent years, along with his younger sisters, Grace and Chloe.